 The resulting report will allow you to compare the responses to all questions based on what link was used to collect the response.

 Filtering Legacy Summary Reports By Campaign (aka Link)

 On the Filter tab of both reports and exports, you can filter By Campaign.
 In our example, we can create a separate summary report for each plan level and compare the results.

 Include Link Name in Exports

 You can also include the link in your CSV/Excel Exports.
-Simply click the option to Include Survey Campaign Data on the export creation popup.
+Click the option to Include Survey Campaign Data on the export creation pop-up.
 When you download your export you will have a Link Name field with the name of the tracking link used to collect that response.